They Are Gutting a Body of Water

-They Are Gutting a Body of Water (TAGABOW; stylized in all lowercase for the band's full name) is an American shoegaze band from Philadelphia, Pennsylvania.
+They Are Gutting a Body of Water (stylized in all lowercase; acronymized as TAGABOW) is an American shoegaze band from Philadelphia, Pennsylvania.
 The band was initially the solo project of songwriter and guitarist Douglas Dulgarian, but has expanded to a full lineup including bassist Emily Lofing, guitarist PJ Carroll, and drummer Ben Opatut.

 History

-Douglas Dulgarian (born 1990 or 1991) grew up in Middletown, New York.
-He relocated to Albany in 2010, where he formed the band Jouska.
+Douglas Dulgarian (born 1990 or 1991) grew up traveling between Middletown, New York, and North Jersey, where his father and mother lived respectively.
+At age 16, Dulgarian was prescribed painkillers after getting hit by a car, which led to him developing a heroin addiction.
+He relocated to Albany for rehab in 2010 and, while there, formed the band Jouska.
 In 2016, Jouska put out the album topiary.
 Dulgarian moved to Philadelphia and began to perform as TAGABOW with drummer Ben Opatut shortly thereafter.

 TAGABOW began as a solo project by Dulgarian with the tapes they are gutting a body of water and sweater curse.
 The band released its first proper album, gestures been, in 2018.
 In 2019, TAGABOW released Destiny XL, which was recorded in a former house show venue in West Philadelphia.
 The album was re-released in 2021 by Citrus City Records.
 In 2022, the band announced their signing to California label Smoking Room and released the split EP An Insult to the Sport and the album lucky styles.
 (Note: Written as 's' on streaming services) That same year, Jouska released visions from the bridge, originally planned for 2018, and Dulgarian put out a rap EP under the name FC Goris.
 In 2023, Dulgarian contributed to seven tracks on Jane Remover's album Census Designated, and TAGABOW released the visual album Expansion Pak on YouTube.
 In 2024, the band released the single "Krillin" featuring Greg Mendez and Sun Organ.
+The band signed to ATO Records and released LOTTO, their first album for them, in 2025.

 Dulgarian also runs Julia's War Recordings, which has put out music from acts including Feeble Little Horse, Wednesday, and MJ Lenderman.
 Rather than focusing on certain genres, Julia's War releases "whatever music [Dulgarian] likes, usually made by his friends".

-They Are Gutting a Body of Water signed to ATO Records in 2025.
-LOTTO, their first album for the label, was released on October 17, 2025.